jlyonsmith/json5/README2.md

 - If we support pulling comments into nodes, then it will could be possible to "round-trip" the JSON5 to a node tree and back again preserving comments.
 We would need a special version of `stringify` to do this.

 Calling `JSON5.simplify` on the above node tree will return an object matching the original plain Javascript object.

-## Future Things

-- The nodes should include the JSON5 comments so that they can be manipulated.
-Would need to differentiate end-of-line comments vs. full line comments probably.
-- If we support pulling comments into nodes, then it will could be possible to "round-trip" the JSON5 to a node tree and back again preserving comments.
-We would need a special version of `stringify` to do this.